BabouZ17/Python-Game/README.md

 # Python-Game
-A little game made with pygame
+A little game made with pygame.